ROCm/HIP/docs/how-to/programming_manual.md

 Note, CPU access to the semaphore's memory requires volatile keyword to disable CPU compiler's optimizations on memory access.
 For more details, please check the documentation HIP-API.pdf.

-Please note, HIP stream does not gurantee concurrency on AMD hardware for the case of multiple (at least 6) long running streams executing concurrently, using hipStreamSynchronize(nullptr) for synchronization.
+Please note, HIP stream does not guarantee concurrency on AMD hardware for the case of multiple (at least 6) long-running streams executing concurrently, using hipStreamSynchronize(nullptr) for synchronization.

 ## Direct Dispatch
 HIP runtime has Direct Dispatch enabled by default in ROCM 4.4 on Linux.